CATIE

 To diagnose KS of the internal organs, a thin, flexible tube with a viewing device that allows a doctor to see the inside of organs may be inserted down the esophagus, stomach and small intestine, or into the rectum and colon (this procedure is called an endoscopy); or into the windpipe and lungs (bronchoscopy).
 During the procedure, samples of tissue may be removed for analysis.
 KS in the rectum can sometimes be diagnosed by digital exam—a doctor inserts a gloved finger into the rectum to feel for abnormalities.
 Chest X-rays may be taken to help diagnose KS in the lungs.

 There are assays that can detect and measure the amount of HHV-8 in the blood.
-However, these tests are not standardized and a study with more than 700 people has found that such testing provides little value.
-Furthermore, the use of these tests is restricted to a research program.
+However, these tests are not generally used outside of a research program.

 Treatment

 After a person is diagnosed with KS, their doctor will advise them to begin taking ART as soon as possible if they aren’t already on ART.
 This will help improve the immune system.
 As the immune system becomes stronger it will cause the KS lesions to gradually fade and shrink.
 If there are a lot of lesions, it may take between six and 12 months for all of them to disappear.
 In cases when there are a few lesions, they may clear up faster because of ART.
-If ART does not cause the KS lesions to quickly shrink, they will likely cause the symptoms associated with the lesions to improve.
+If ART does not cause the KS lesions to quickly shrink, it will likely cause improvement in the symptoms associated with the lesions.

 In cases where KS lesions may persist, in addition to ART your doctor may refer you to a dermatologist (a doctor who treats skin conditions) or an oncologist (a doctor who treats cancers) so that you can discuss possible additional options.